 She said that if you check off the chores for each day BEFORE you do anything else (you can’t even answer the phone) your housework will always be done and your house will always be clean.
 She called it the “brain box” because she used 3×5 cards in a box instead of a binder.

 Well, I took that idea and ran with it.
 I customized it to fit my family’s needs.
-You can use them too because they are a FREE DOWNLOAD for all my subscribers.
+You can use them too because they are available as a DOWNLOAD for only $4.99 for all my readers!

 These lists include: